 What can you be doing to prepare?

 If you haven’t already, review your processes (and, if needed, your suppliers) to make sure you can achieve all of the above efficiently.
-For many, the answer lies with catering management software like Civica Saffron, which brings together all the individual elements of an efficient, profitable and safe catering operation.
-Saffron provides efficiency, governance and visibility to help ensure compliance, without compromising on cost or productivity.
+For many, the answer lies with catering management software like Civica Catering Management (formerly Saffron), which brings together all the individual elements of an efficient, profitable and safe catering operation.
+Civica Catering Management provides efficiency, governance and visibility to help ensure compliance, without compromising on cost or productivity.

 What labelling solutions are available?

 Caterers can use handwritten labels, or pre-printed labels but this is only really viable if the products and ingredients don’t change often.
-A better solution is Saffron, which interfaces with labelling suppliers to enable labels to be automatically produced from exported data.
+A better solution is Civica Catering Management, which interfaces with labelling suppliers to enable labels to be automatically produced from exported data.